DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ![Dashboard create a new app](../assets/images/2018-03-20_CreateNewAppDashboard.png) **Figure 1.** Create a new app in the Windows Developer Dashboard.

 This is really just a step that allows you to reserve a name for your app.

+## Associating a UWP App with the Microsoft Store

 Once you reserve the app's name you can fire up Visual Studio 2017, create a new UWP app, and then associate the app with the one in the store.
 See Figure 2.

 ![Associate an app with the store](../assets/images/2018-03-20_VSAssociateWithStoreApp.png) **Figure 2.** Associating an app with the store.

+## Marrying a UWP App with an Azure Mobile Service

 To set up authentication in Azure you need to find out the two pieces of information about the UWP app: the application's ID and its Secret code.
 You can find this information by expanding the App Management node for your app in the dashboard.
 See figure 3.